And third hour now up and running on the Rush Limbaugh program.

 And really, you know, above and beyond the economics of it all, the government wasn't supposed to do this.

-I mean, the the framers would have never met in Philadelphia, ostensibly, they were just going to redo the Articles of Confederation.
+Ostensibly, they were just going to redo the Articles of Confederation.

-Nobody would have ratified a constitution that allows the government to do what it does today.
+Nobody would have ratified a Constitution that allows the government to do what it does today.

 No one.